adambard/learnxinyminutes-docs/java.html.markdown

         // Arrays
         //The array size must be decided upon instantiation
-        //The following formats work for declaring an arrow
+        //The following formats work for declaring an array
         //<datatype> [] <var name> = new <datatype>[<array size>];
         //<datatype> <var name>[] = new <datatype>[<array size>];
         int [] intArray = new int[10];